Why Funko Pop figures reign supreme at Comic-Con 2018

 Comic-Con 2018: Stay up-to-date on everything we see in San Diego at the ultimate geek conference.

-Discuss: At Comic-Con 2018, why Funko is the unofficial king of pop culture
+Discuss: At Comic-Con 2018, Funko reigns as unofficial king of pop culture

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.